Taking an exam is part of getting a pilot licence or rating.

 Multi-subject part exams

-An exam which has many subject-parts is an exam ‘bundle’.
+An exam which has many subject-parts is an exam bundle.

 To get a theory credit for a particular licence, you must pass all the subject-parts in a certain amount of time.
+We call this amount of time a window.

-The main bundles that need all subject-part exams to be passed in a ‘window’ are:
+The main bundles that need all subject-part exams to be passed in a window are:

-- converting from an aeroplane to a helicopter category, or vice versa
+• converting from an aeroplane to a helicopter category, or vice versa

-- pilots converting a foreign licence to an Australian licence.
+• pilots converting a foreign licence to an Australian licence.

 If you plan to begin a bundle of subject-parts, you need to study and finish all exams in 2 years of your first pass.

-If you have not passed all subjects in the bundle at the end of the 2 years, the status of subject passes will begin to change to expired.
+If you have not passed all subjects in the bundle at the end of the 2 years, the status of subject passes will expire.
+This will happen on the second anniversary of the pass date until you pass it again.